gitbreaker222/SvelteStore/README.md

 ### 🔉 Audible activity

 When `settings.tickLog` in `_svelteStore.js` is turned on, every action makes a "tick"/"click" sound.
-This way you simply hear, when (too) much is going on.
+Inspired by detectors for radio-activity ☢️, this way you simply hear, when too much is going on.
 Louder clicks mean more updates at the same time.
 Of course only in dev-mode.

 ### Environments: Dev / Prod